dreadl0ck/zeus/README.md

 For macOS javascript is particularly interesting, because it can be used to interact with the system, display GUI elements like progress bars, import ObjC libs and more!

 ## Internals

-For parsing the header fields, golang RE2 regular expressions are used.

 ANSI Escape Sequences are from the [ansi](https://github.com/mgutz/ansi) package.